gantonious/c275-enthalpy/README.md

 Menu
 ----
-Note the menu system can only be navigated by player 1 (cause no one likes people spamming different buttons at the same time).
+Note the menu system can only be navigated by player 1 (because no one likes people spamming different buttons at the same time).
 The menu can be navigated using either stick on the controller.
 To select press 'X', to go back press 'O'.
 To pause the game press the "options" button.

 **player select screen:**
 Players are prompted to ready up and select their color.
 Once players intending on playing are ready.
 Player 1 one should press the select button to start the game.